Hammer-Media/capacitor-native-purchases/docs/iOS_TESTING_GUIDE.md

 This guide covers testing iOS in-app purchases and subscriptions using both Sandbox and StoreKit local testing methods.

+## App Store Connect Approval Checklist

+Before Apple approves in-app purchases for release, complete these compliance steps in App Store Connect:

+1. Accept the **Paid Applications Agreement** under **Agreements, Tax, and Banking** and finish the tax interviews.
+Apple blocks IAP review until this contract is active.
+[Apple documentation](https://developer.apple.com/help/app-store-connect/manage-agreements/complete-steps-to-activate-the-paid-applications-agreement)
+2. Add at least one **Bank Account** for payouts in the same Agreements, Tax, and Banking area.
+[Apple documentation](https://developer.apple.com/help/app-store-connect/manage-agreements/add-a-new-bank-account)
+3. Provide your **Company information** (legal entity name, address, and primary contact) and keep it in sync under **App Information → General Information**.
+[Apple documentation](https://developer.apple.com/help/app-store-connect/configure-app-information/configure-app-information)
+4. Publish a **Privacy Policy URL** in **App Information → Additional Information**; subscriptions require this link to appear both in metadata and in-app.
+[Apple documentation](https://developer.apple.com/help/app-store-connect/configure-app-information/add-privacy-policy-url)
+5. Publish a **Terms of Service / EULA URL** alongside the privacy policy.
+Subscriptions must expose this link inside the app and in the store listing.
+[Apple documentation](https://developer.apple.com/help/app-store-connect/configure-app-information/add-terms-of-use-url)
+6. Mirror the Privacy Policy and Terms of Service inside your paywall UI so users see them before purchasing.
+See [Paywall compliance template](./PAYWALL_COMPLIANCE_TEMPLATE.md) for an example layout you can adapt.

 > ⚠️ **CRITICAL**: Apple requires product information (names, prices) to be fetched from StoreKit, not hardcoded.
 See [Apple's Product Display Requirements](#apples-product-display-requirements) section.

 ## Testing Methods Overview